This guide will walk you through the process of creating a secure, read-only

 Troubleshooting

-- Check the Supabase logs in the dashboard for detailed error messages
+If you encounter issues:- Check the Supabase logs in the dashboard for detailed error messages

 - Verify that all necessary privileges have been granted